nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+ModCheck shows an error message.

       Use case resumes at step 2.

+**Use case: Filter a person by tag**

+**MSS**

+1. Student requests to filter persons by tag.
+2. ModCheck shows a list of persons with the tag.

+    Use case ends.

+**Extensions**

+* 2a.
+There are no persons with the tag.

+    * 2a1.
+ModCheck shows an error message.

+        Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements